FOSSRIT/fossrit.github.io/announcements/_posts/2019-05-21-cfp-announcement.md

 FOSS@MAGIC is committed to hosting a conference available to everyone.
 The conference hall and stage are fully wheelchair accessible.
 Speakers are encouraged to use their own computers to present, although we'll also have spares on hand.
-We also do our best to make the conference as accessible as possible for our attendees in a variety of ways (live ASL interpretation, gender-neutral restrooms, quiet spaces, etc).
+We do our best to make the conference as accessible as possible for our attendees in a variety of ways (live ASL interpretation, gender-neutral restrooms, quiet spaces, etc).
 Please don't hesitate to let us know, if your talk is accepted, what we can do to make your speaking arrangement comfortable.